A New York fugitive was vacationing in Disney World after nearly one year on the run. Then an off-duty officer spotted him.

 Charges against Burton included conspiracy to steal government funds, theft of public money, property or records and aggravated identity theft.

-Upon recognizing Burton, Andre alerted Disney World security, who contacted the Orange County Sheriff's Office.
+Upon recognizing the fugitive he’d been investigating, Andre alerted Disney World security, who contacted the Orange County Sheriff’s Office.
 Officers approached Burton after he left the Orlando area theme park, where he gave them a false name and resisted arrest.
 He was arrested and transferred to federal custody, according to officials.

 A judge in Florida initially ordered Burton’s release with conditions in a detention hearing on Oct.
 27, but the decision was overturned.
 In a letter, the U.S. Attorney’s Office for the Southern District of New York appealed the decision, calling Burton “an extreme risk of flight,” and citing the nature of his offenses, the evidence against him, as well as his characteristics.